yan42685/obsidian-clever-search/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Bug report
-about: Create a report to help us improve
-title: ""
-labels: ''
-assignees: ''

----

-# Pull Request Template

 Please ensure you have first submitted an issue using the `Pre pull request` template to confirm that your work is likely to be merged into this repository.

-## Title

-[Please provide a brief description of your pull request here.]

 ## Description